skilld-labs/plasmactl-bump/README.md

 - Run `plasmactl bump --sync`.

 **Expected Outcome:**

-Updated resources in domain and package should be bumped.
-All dependent resources of bumped resources should be updated.
-Result of previous propagation should be copied to preserve propagation history.
+- Result of previous propagation is copied to preserve propagation history.
+- Updated resources in domain repository are bumped.
+- Updated resources in package repository are bumped.
+- All dependent resources of bumped package resources are updated.
+- All dependent resources of bumped domain resources are updated.

+> @TODO add an example?

 Test status: **?**